Skip to content

 COBOL, Java 8, Python 2 — three different eras, same problem.
 Technology that works well enough to avoid replacement, but accumulates risk silently.
 The cost of maintaining them rises every year.
 The pool of people who understand them shrinks every year.
 The security exposure grows every year.

-This is the same curve we documented for WordPress.
+This follows a similar pattern to what we documented for WordPress.
 The difference is scale: WordPress affects 43% of the web.
 These three affect the systems that run the global economy.

 Share this insight